jorenheit/brainfix/README.md

 ```

 #### Switch Statements
 In BrainFix, a `switch` statement is simply a syntactic alternative to an `if-else` ladder.
 Most compiled languages like C and C++ will generate code that jumps to the appropriate case-label (which therefore has to be constant expression), which in many cases is faster than the equivalent `if-else` ladder.
 In BrainF*ck, this is difficult to implement due to the lack of jump-instructions.

-For the same reason, a `break` statement is not required in the body of a case and it's therefore not possible to 'fall through' cases: only one case will ever be executed.
+Each label has to be followed by either a single or compound statement.
+A `break` statement is not required in the body of a case; it's therefore not possible to 'fall through' cases: only one case will ever be executed.

 ```javascript
 let done = false;